taoshidev/proprietary-trading-network/docs/miner.md

 # Miner

 Basic Rules:
 1. Your miner will start in the challenge period upon entry.
 This 30 day period will require your miner to demonstrate consistent performance, after which they will be released from the challenge period, which may happen before 30 days has expired.
 In this month, they will receive a small amount of TAO that will help them avoid getting deregistered.
-The requirements to pass the challenge period:
+The minimum requirements to pass the challenge period:
-  - 2% Total Return
+  - 3.25% Total Return
-  - 0.05 Median Sharpe
+  - -1.58E-8 Time Averaged Sortino
-  - 10 Closed Positions
+  - 1.0015 Omega
-  - 50 Cumulative Hours of Positions
+  - 12 Volume Minimum Checkpoints
 2. Miner will be penalized if they are not providing consistent predictions to the system.
 The details of this may be found [here](https://github.com/taoshidev/proprietary-trading-network/blob/main/vali_objects/utils/position_utils.py).
 3. A miner can have a maximum of 200 positions open.
 4. A miner's order will be ignored if placing a trade outside of market hours.